Sea shanty: Etymology

-The origin of the word "shanty" is unknown, though several inconclusive theories have been put forth.
-One of the earliest and most consistently offered derivations is from the French chanter, "to sing".
+While the origin of the word "shanty" is uncertain, several inconclusive theories have been put forward.
+One of the earliest, most consistently offered and widely believed derivations is from the French chanter, "to sing".

 The phenomenon of using songs or chants, in some form, to accompany sea labor preceded the emergence of the term "shanty" in the historical record of the mid-19th century.
 One of the earliest published uses of this term for such a song came in G. E. Clark's Seven Years of a Sailor's Life, 1867.
 Narrating a voyage in a clipper ship from Bombay to New York City in the early 1860s, Clark wrote, "The anchor came to the bow with the chanty of 'Oh, Riley, Oh,' and 'Carry me Long,' and the tug walked us toward the wharf at Brooklyn."
 While telling of another voyage out of Provincetown, Mass. in 1865, he wrote:

 Every man sprang to duty.
 The cheerful chanty was roared out, and heard above the howl of the gale.
 The cable held very hard, and when it surged over, the windlass sent the men flying about the deck, as if a galvanic battery had been applied to their hands.
 The vessel's head was often buried in the solid seas, and the men, soaked and sweating, yelled out hoarsely, "Paddy on the Railway", and "We're Homeward Bound", while they tugged at the brakes, and wound the long, hard cable in, inch by inch.

 Additionally, Clark referred to a lead singer as a "chanty man", and he referred to stevedores unloading cargo from the vessels as "chanty men" and a "chanty gang".